 The third difference is that, instead of some unnamed condition, the film mentions offhand that Tiny Tim is dying of a “slow growing congenital tumour”.

-I will admit that was a significant factor in my decision to watch this film out of the hundreds of others available.
+I will admit that that was a significant factor in my decision to watch this film out of the hundreds of others available.

 When it comes to Christmas Day Ms. Scrooge is repeatedly told that she “suddenly looks really pretty”.
-She is also the only Scrooge to both buy a turkey for Bob anonymously and then immediately turn up to reveal to the Cratchits that she bought said turkey.
+She then buys a turkey for Bob anonymously and then immediately turns up to reveal to the Cratchits that she bought said turkey.
 Tiny Tim eventually makes the connection.
 Him and Scrooge then exchange the following stupid dialogue: